w-bonelli/FiberWalk/README.md

 Changing walk parameters:

-1.) open main.py in a text editor

 2.) search for the following section

-#Fiber Walk parameters
-dimension = 2 # choose dimension
-numberOfSteps = 100 # choose the length of the walk numberOfObjects = 5 # choose number of walks to be generated numberOfContractions = 1 # choose number of contractions per step
+### Configure Parameters

+Open main.py in a text editor, then search for the following variables:

+`dimension`: Number of dimensions, defaults to 2.
+`numberOfSteps`: Length of the walk, defaults to 100 steps.
+`numberOfObjects`: Number of walks to simulate, defaults to 10.
+`numberOfContractions`: Number of contractions per step, defaults to 1.

 3.) adjust the variables as you wish